Feast of Ascension (Festa della Sensa) – Venice

-Still today, on board this boat, the marriage rites with the sea are celebrated through an evocative ceremony, of a ring being launched into the water, and the religious ceremony afterwards, at the church of San Nicolò on the Lido.
+Still today, on board this boat, the marriage rites with the sea are celebrated through an evocative ceremony, of a ring being launched into the water, and the religious ceremony afterward, at the church of San Nicolò on the Lido.

-Today, the “Sensa” is an opportunity for a big get-together, and being conscious of Venetian history and traditions and its relationship with the sea.
+The feast of “Sensa” is an opportunity for a big get-together, and being conscious of Venetian history and traditions and its relationship with the sea.